Hemant210/College_Assigment/README.md

 * **Roll No:** 56
 * **Course:** Msc.ict - 1

 [Provide a step-by-step guide if your project requires setup, e.g., '1.
 Clone this repository.
-2. Run `pip install -r requirements.txt`.
-3. Execute `python main.py`']
+2. Run `pip install -r requirements.txt`